 (7) Become an expert navigator!
 As well as navigating project plans and client contracts, my many years traveling for one-to-ones with clients have made me the go-to expert on the best way to get anywhere!
 I am sad enough to know almost every road in Britain without using a sat-nav and that includes the short cuts!
 And yes I love returning to see a client knowing that they don’t just get a professional but someone, like a friend, to really listen to them.

 Nobody knows everything, and there will always be occasions where I need to seek advice from my wonderful support team who are quick with answers and solutions.
 But take every opportunity to learn as much as you can from colleagues so that next time, you can provide an immediate response to clients.

 One of my favourite quotes from Napoleon Hill (adviser to President Roosevelt):

 “Your real boss is the one who walks around under your hat.”

 When it comes to client care versus revenue, exceptional (not just good, but exceptional) client care should and will always be at the top of my list.

-This blog post was written by Jayne Dopson, MI Consultant at Exen Legal Solutions.
+This blog post was written by Jayne Dopson, MI Consultant at Katchr.

-Jayne is in charge of client liaison at Exen and ensuring all our clients receive exceptional customer service.
+Jayne is in charge of client liaison at Katchr and ensuring all our clients receive exceptional customer service.